Publications Bookshop

 Other Sources

 WRc plc operates a bookshop website from which some publications may be downloaded without charge.
-These include selected 'Water Industry Specifications', and 'Information and Guidance Notes' addressing pipeline products used in the water industry

 This page also lists other miscellaneous documents for which FWR has details, although we do not publish them.